AunderscoreYoussef/Discounty/README.md

 money, or a store owner showcasing your latest discounts - Discounty is for you.</p>

 <h3>Key Features</h3>
-<ol><li>1.
-Location-Based Discounts: Discover discounts from stores near your current location,
+<ol><li>Location-Based Discounts: Discover discounts from stores near your current location,
 making it easy to find great deals in your neighbourhood.</li>
-<li>2.
-Real-Time Updates: Get real-time updates on latest discounts.</li>
+<li>Real-Time Updates: Get real-time updates on latest discounts.</li>
-<li>3.
-Store Details: Access detailed information about each store, including pictures and additional details about
+<li>Store Details: Access detailed information about each store, including pictures and additional details about
 the discounts they offer.</li>
 </ol>

 <h3>How it works</h3>
 <ol><li>
-  1. Location Access: Upon launching the app, Discounty requests permission to access your location.
+  Location Access: Upon launching the app, Discounty requests permission to access your location.
 This ensures that the app can provide you with discounts from stores in your proximity.
 </li>
 <li>
-  2. Explore Discounts: Browse through a list of discounts offered by nearby stores.
+  Explore Discounts: Browse through a list of discounts offered by nearby stores.
 The app uses distance-calculating formulas to present you with the closest Discounty registered stores.
 </li>
 <li>
-  3. Store Details: Tap on a store to view more details about their discounts, location, and additional information.
+  Store Details: Tap on a store to view more details about their discounts, location, and additional information.
 </li></ol>

 <h3>For Store Owners</h3>